 This model can be applied to any engagement project regardless of the scale, complexity and level of impact on and influence of the community, and it is worth noting there may be multiple stages of engagement in one project.
+When there are multiple stages, the initial stage can be centred on understanding the community's broader needs or wants about the matter, followed by a subsequent stage of consultation that addresses more specific detail of the matter.

-This approach exits in more detail in the Community Engagement staff guidelines and toolkit (internal facing documents).
+Further detail and support for Council officers in running successful engagement is contained in the Community Engagement staff guidelines and toolkit (internal facing documents).